A joint statement from Islamic Scholars on Muslim burials

 First aid skills are easy to learn and will hopefully stay with you for life.
 Your knowledge could save someone’s life and it is likely to be those closest to you who will benefit from your skills.

-For older people, or people with chronic health conditions, the hot weather can be dangerous and potentially fatal.
+For children, older people, or people with chronic health conditions, hot weather can be dangerous and potentially fatal.

 There are many ways that you can keep in touch with friends and family online.
 Email and Video Chat are very popular (and free) ways to communicate with others.